hbaird/p1/README.md

 This is the readme file for Project 1.

-THe live URL for Project 1 is .
+The live URL for Project 1 is   http://p1-heather.gopagoda.com.

 There are no test credentials.